dalmatialab/tftp/README.md

 	$ -v some-host-path:/srv/tftp

 To use Your PXE boot configuration, mount container path `/var/lib/tftpboot/` to host path.
-If value of ENV variable PXEBOOT is true, configuration will be copied to the TFTP directory.
+If the value of ENV variable PXEBOOT is true, configuration will be copied to the TFTP directory.

 	$ -v some-host-path:/var/lib/tftpboot/

 ## NOTE

-Details about tftp parameters may be found [here](https://manpages.debian.org/testing/tftpd-hpa/tftpd.8.en.html).
+Details about TFTP parameters may be found [here](https://manpages.debian.org/testing/tftpd-hpa/tftpd.8.en.html).

-This Image uses HTTP protocol for PXE boot, so boot filename is `lpexlinux.0` instead of standard `pxelinux.0` file.
-Difference between these two files, is that `lpxelinux.0` enables downloading and loading initial setup files (initrd.gz, linux) from HTTP server directly, instead of downloading and loading them from the local source.
+This image uses HTTP protocol for PXE boot, so boot filename is `lpexlinux.0` instead of standard `pxelinux.0` file.
+The difference between these two files, is that `lpxelinux.0` enables downloading and loading initial setup files (initrd.gz, linux) from HTTP server directly, instead of downloading and loading them from the local source.
 Boot file `lpexlinux.0` also provides loading files from local source.
 Default image configuration provides installation of Ubuntu (Focal, Bionic, Xenial) and Debian (Bullseye, Buster, Stretch) distribution.
+Preseed files for mentioned distributions are fetched from the GitHub repository.